 Primary analysis: We expect that women will choose to prepare more than men, especially before a competition.
 We will test the interaction between gender and condition (competitive or noncompetitive pay) using a linear regression with amount of time a participant chose to prepare (summed across all rounds of preparation and then log-transformed) as the dependent variable.
-Thus, the following linear regression will be run: (Log) Time spent preparing = β1*Gender + β2*Condition + β3*Gender*Condition, where the piece-rate payment scheme and men will be coded as the reference groups for Condition and Gender, respectively.
+Thus, the following linear regression will be run: LogTimePreparing=β1⋅Gender+β2⋅Condition+β3⋅Gender*Condition, where the piece-rate payment scheme and men will be coded as the reference groups for Condition and Gender, respectively.
 A positive beta coefficient for the interaction term (β3) would support our hypothesis, indicating that the effect of gender on time spent preparing is greater in the tournament condition.
 Additionally, we expect positive beta coefficients for the main effects of gender and condition, suggesting the women and participants following the competitive pay scheme spent more time preparing.
-We will also run a separate linear regression with number of problems completed (including both correct and incorrect responses) as a secondary dependent variable, to check that the results agree.
-Finally, we will check that participants from different demographic groups were successfully randomized equally to each condition by running four separate logistic regressions with age, race/ethnicity, education, and income predicting condition (e.g., Condition = β1*Age).
+Finally, we will check that participants from different demographic groups were successfully randomized equally to each condition by running four separate logistic regressions with age, race/ethnicity, education, and income predicting condition (e.g., Condition=β1⋅Age).
 Since both proposed experiments include large sample sizes (N = 3250), it is unlikely demographic variables will become exceptionally imbalanced across conditions to the extent that they will explain our observed effects (Bowers, 2011).
 However, we will control for any variables that were not successfully randomized if we find significant differences in demographics across groups.

-Exploratory analysis 1: Given the literature suggesting confidence is an important driver of the gender gap in competitiveness (Niederle & Vesterlund, 2011), we will explore whether the role of confidence on time spent preparing differs based on participant gender and condition.
+Exploratory analysis 1: We will explore whether the role of confidence on time spent preparing differs based on participant gender and condition.
 To this end, we will test whether confidence interacts with gender and condition by running a linear regression with time spent preparing (after log transformation) as a dependent variable.
-Therefore, the model will be structured as follows: (Log) Time spent preparing = β1*Gender + β2*Condition + β3*Confidence + β4*Gender*Condition + β5*Confidence*Condition + β6*Gender*Confidence + β7*Gender*Condition*Confidence.
+Therefore, the model will be structured as follows: LogTimePreparing=β1⋅Gender+β2⋅Condition+β3⋅Confidence+β4⋅Gender*Condition+β5⋅Condition*Confidence+β6⋅Gender*Confidence+β7⋅Gender*Confidence*Condition.
 The reference groups will be the piece-rate payment scheme and men for condition and gender, respectively.
 Given the previous literature on gender gaps in confidence and competitiveness, we would expect a three-way interaction between gender, condition, and confidence on preparation, where women’s confidence plays a larger role in time spent preparing for women following the competitive payment scheme, relative to men following either the competitive or piece-rate payment scheme and women following the piece-rate payment scheme.
-Given the sample size, a three-way interaction may be underpowered, so the analysis of the three-way interaction will serve as the foundation for future work using the effect sizes found.
+A three-way interaction may be underpowered with the current sample size, so the analysis of the three-way interaction will serve as the foundation for future work using the effect sizes found.

-Exploratory analysis 2: We will explore whether risk aversion interacts with participants’ gender and condition to affect their time spent preparing (log-transformed).
-The procedures for this test will be identical to those in Exploratory analysis 1, but risk aversion will replace confidence.
+Exploratory analysis 2: We will explore whether risk attitude interacts with participants’ gender and condition to affect their time spent preparing (log-transformed).
+The procedures for this test will be identical to those in Exploratory analysis 1, but risk attitude will replace confidence.

 Study 2: Do task stereotypes elicit gender differences in effort during competition?